Finding childcare when you are the full-time carer of a child

 There is a range of formal and informal childcare for 5 to 16 years old, although it will be more difficult to find formal childcare for older children.

-Breakfast clubs provide a healthy meal and a safe place for children to wait until school starts.
+Breakfast club: these provide a healthy meal and a safe place for children to wait until school starts.
 Breakfast clubs charge from £2.00 a day, but this varies.
 Breakfast clubs may or may not be registered with Ofsted (i.e. complying with certain standards), so check.

 For more information on before and after school childcare, contact the school directly or visit here.